Podcastindex-org/podcast-namespace/proposal-docs/social/social.md

   This element allows listeners to interact (comment, share, like…) with an episode.

   - `platform` (required): This is the platform id.
-It can be on of the following:
+It can be one of the following:
        - activitypub
        - facebook
        - twitter
        - instagram
        - slack
        - discord
-       - jabber
+       - xmpp
        - irc
        - matrix
        - …
    - `podcastAccountId` (required): The podcast ID on this platform.
    - `pubDate` (optional): publication date on this platform.
-This can be useful when there are several interactions for the same plateform for the same episode (for instance , two Tweets about the same episode).
-Format must be ISO 8601.
+This can be useful when there are several interactions for the same platform for the same episode (for instance, two Tweets about the same episode).
+Format must be [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601).
-   - `priority` (optional): This platform priority (useful if the podcaster wants to tell which platform is prefered, lower is better)
+   - `priority` (optional): This platform priority (useful if the podcaster wants to tell which platform is preferred, lower is better)
    - element's content: URL to this episode on this platform

   Examples: